OpenVoiceOS/ovos-technical-manual/docs/runtime.md

 }
 ```

 > **WARNING** The default behavior is to wait only for offline skills at the start.
 This is a departure from mycroft-core, which did not have dynamic skills.
 It may impact skills listening for the `mycroft.ready` event.
-Skills should consider this when relying on the `'mycroft.ready'` state and ensure they are configured accordingly to handle dynamic skill loading.

 In this example, the `ready_settings` are configured to wait for network and internet connectivity before emitting
 the `'mycroft.ready'` message.
 Each setup can costumize these settings based on their needs, a offline install won't